Dycool/Nintendo-Switch-Windows-Control/docs/building-from-source.md

 ### Web App

 No build step needed — the web interface is embedded in the `ns-backend` server binary.
-Enable it at runtime with the `-w` flag.
+Enable it with the `-w` flag.